top of page

 • stay hydrated earlier in the day to reduce nighttime waking

-Some foods associated with sleep support include:
+Some foods that support sleep:

 • foods rich in magnesium